 Trans Mountain has loaded marine vessels with petroleum since 1956 without a single spill from tanker operations.
 The region’s already robust marine safety regime is well managed, with important risk controls for all traffic and for oil tankers in particular.
-Regulations and practices are established, implemented and monitored by Transport Canada, the Canadian Coast Guard) and Port Metro Vancouver ensure that tankers navigate our local waters safely and are guided in and out of the port by highly-trained and qualified Pilots.
-Tankers themselves are held to strict internationally accepted build, manning, maintenance and operating quality standards mandated by the International Maritime Organization and Canadian Shipping Act and verified by Class Societies.
+Regulations and practices are established, implemented and monitored by Transport Canada, the Canadian Coast Guard) and Port Metro Vancouver ensure that tankers navigate our local waters safely and are guided in and out of the port by highly-trained and qualified pilots.
+Tankers are held to strict internationally accepted build, manning, maintenance and operating quality standards mandated by the International Maritime Organization and Canadian Shipping Act and verified by Class Societies.
 Additionally, marine-based spill response plans ensure quick action in the event of a spill.
 Trans Mountain has proposed additional risk controls and enhancements, which will build on the current marine safety regime.

 Some of these measures have already been put into place and are not dependent on the proposed Expansion Project.
 These include: